Aaron-LW/MonoGame-UI/README.md

 To draw everything you'll have to use `DrawUIElements(SpriteBatch)` in the Draw function

 **Alignments**
-- TopCenter (top of itself or the parent object)
+- TopCenter
-- Center (center of itself or the parent object)
+- Center
-- BottomCenter (bottom of itself or the parent object)
+- BottomCenter
+- LeftCenter